 Surgery for cancer in the rectum

-This is the most common operation.
+- Anterior resection – This is the most common operation.
 It may include creating a temporary stoma, which will be reversed later.
-See further information about stomas.

-This procedure may be recommended if the cancer is near the anal sphincter muscles or if it is too low to be removed without causing incontinence (accidental loss of faeces).
-After an abdominoperineal resection you will need a permanent stoma (colostomy).
-Speak to your surgeon about any concerns you may have.
+- Abdominoperineal resection – This procedure may be recommended if the cancer is near the anal sphincter muscles or if it is too low to be removed without causing incontinence (loss of control over bowel movements).
+After an abdominoperineal resection, you will need a permanent stoma (colostomy).

 Other types of surgery

 People who have very early-stage rectal cancer or are not fit for a major operation may have a local excision.
 The surgeon inserts an instrument into the anus to remove the cancer from the lining of the rectum, along with a margin of healthy tissue, without cutting into the abdomen.
 Methods include transanal excision (TAE), transanal endoscopic microsurgery (TEMS) and transanal minimally invasive surgery (TAMIS).